videolan/vlc/share/lua/README.txt

 misc.datadir_list( name ): FIXME: write description ... or ditch function if it isn't useful anymore, we have datadir and userdatadir :)

+misc.action_id( name ): get the id of the given action.

 misc.mdate(): Get the current date (in microseconds). misc.mwait(): Wait for the given date (in microseconds).